 Besides the control over the coverage of the news, the Kremlin has also been working on setting prohibitive rules for the information provided by others.
 More specifically, the social network Facebook, the Google search engine and the message network Twitter were put under fire.
-According to Maksim Ksenzov, deputy head of Roskomnadzor, the Federal Service for Supervision of Communications, Information Technology and Mass Media, these sites are to be considered as "news providers", and must therefore register as such.
-"These platforms are dangerous for the people," he said, "through these sources, the Russians could get a wrong view on the world."
+According to Maksim Ksenzov, deputy head of Roskomnadzor, the Federal Service for Supervision of Communications, Information Technology and Mass Media, these sites are to be considered as «news providers», and must therefore register as such. «These platforms are dangerous for the people», he said, «through these sources, the Russians could get a wrong view on the world».
 The registration requirement to which he refers applies to all blogs having more than 3,000 visitors per day.
-They must be registered at Roskomnadzor as mass media, with the same duties as newspapers and TV stations, but without journalistic rights.
+They must be registered as «mass media» at Roskomnadzor, with the same duties as newspapers and TV stations, but without journalistic rights.

-By the absence of journalistic rights, Roskomnadzor may block access to blogs like those of Garry Kasparov, former chess world champion, and Aleksey Navalny, a well known dissident who often publishes examples of corruption in Russia.
+By the absence of journalistic rights, Roskomnadzor may block access to blogs like those of Garry Kimovich Kasparov (°1963), former chess world champion, and Aleksey Anatolievich Navalny (°1976), a well known dissident who often publishes examples of corruption in Russia.
 He collects and publishes information on the many proven malpractices carried out by the members of Putin's United Russia party, but his blogs are often not accessible by the Russian public.

 Not only writers of blogs are monitored though.
 More and more readers are followed as well.
 Since the summer of 2014, it is no longer possible to use wifi anonymously in some public areas.
 Those who want to access the Internet, need to provide an identification.

 In October 2014, President Putin signed a law which stipulated that foreign companies may not have an interest of more than 20 % in Russian media.
 The law will take effect on January 1, 2016.
-The main justification was "the desire to provide maximum information security to the Russian people."
-"When foreigners own the mass media of a country, they have access to people's minds and they can shape the public opinion," said Vladimir Zhirinovsky, born Vladimir Eidelstein and leader of the LDPR or the Liberal Democrats, a political party founded by the KGB in 1989.
-And he continued: "We need to draw a clear line: do those foreigners just want to do business or do they want to impose their opinions and change the situation in the country?"
+The main justification was «the desire to provide maximum information security to the Russian people». «When foreigners own the mass media of a country, they have access to people's minds and they can shape the public opinion», said Vladimir Volfovich Zhirinovsky (°1946), born Eidelstein, leader of the LDPR or the Liberal Democrats, a political party founded by the KGB in 1989.
+And he continued: «We need to draw a clear line: do those foreigners just want to do business or do they want to impose their opinions and change the situation in the country?»

 The final piece - so far - in the building of the propaganda machine in today's Russia was the creation of the news agency Sputnik.
-In December 2013, President Vladimir Putin issued a decree to liquidate the Russian news agency RIA Novosti together with the state-run radio station Golos Rossii (The Voice of Russia) and merging them into Sputnik.
+In December 2013, President Vladimir Putin issued a decree to liquidate the Russian news agency РИА Новости [RIA Novosti] together with the state-run radio station Голос России [Golos Rossii] or The Voice of Russia and merging them into Спутник [Sputnik].
 RIA Novosti controls the aforementioned channel Russia Today (RT), which broadcasts news from Russia all over the world in English, German, French, Arabic and Spanish.
-On April 17, 2012, RT surprised the world by to starting the talk show World Tomorrow, hosted by Julian Assange from Wikileaks.
-The first guest was Hassan Nasrallah, the leader of the Lebanese terrorist organization Hezbollah.
+On April 17, 2012, RT surprised the world by starting the talk show World Tomorrow, hosted by Julian Assange (°1971), the editor-in-chief of the whistleblowing website Wikileaks.
+The first guest was Hassan Nasrallah (°1960), the leader of the Lebanese terrorist organization Hezbollah.